 Identifying and attracting your target audience

-To find this audience you need to come up with an audience persona that fits the profile of your ideal supporter.
-By combining these with information about your current supporter base, you get a picture of the type of people that would most likely respond to you.
+To find and attract your desired audience, you need to come up with an audience persona that fits the profile of your ideal supporter.
+By combining these with information about your current supporter base, you get a picture of the type of people that would most likely respond to your call.
 Create several different personas to capture a larger audience.

 Creating an effective content strategy for your campaign

-Trying to convince people to participate in a cause is often harder than getting them to purchase a product.
+Trying to convince people to participate in a cause is often a lot harder than getting them to purchase a product.
 Unlike the latter, they aren’t getting anything physical in return.
-Your content needs to be even more effective at convincing them of the worthiness of your cause.
+As such, your content needs to be even more effective in convincing them of the worth of your cause.